mealet/deen/README.md

 4. Go to its directory and run: `cargo build --release`
 5. The executable file will be in the `target/release` folder.

+## 🌀 Web Playground
+Currently **Deen Language** has no hosted playground. <br/>
+You can setup your own playground with isolated docker runners and web code editor. <br/>
+Check this repository: [Deen Playground]

 ## 👮 Repository
 The project is licensed under the BSD-3 Clause License. <br>
-For more information see [License File](https://github.com/mealet/deen/blob/master/LICENSE) <br/>
+For more information see [License File] <br/>
-You can check the contribution guide by: [CONTRIBUTING.md](https://github.com/mealet/deen/blob/master/CONTRIBUTING.md).
+You can check the contribution guide by: [CONTRIBUTING.md].